fusionlanguage/fut/doc/getting-started.md

 ![RECOIL architecture](https://recoil.sourceforge.net/recoil-internals.png)

-`cito` itself is also [being rewritten in Ć](https://github.com/pfusik/cito/issues/48).
+`cito` itself was initially written in C#, but is getting [rewritten in Ć](https://github.com/pfusik/cito/issues/48).

 ## Community

-Please join our Discussions, submit Issues and Pull requests on GitHub!
+Please join our Discussions and submit Issues and Pull requests on GitHub!